SureshMadugundu/RISC-V_Reference_SOC_Tapeout_Program_Week-1/Day_1/Notes.md

 - Slow cells → to meet HOLD

-# Labs using Yosys and Sky130 PDKs
+# Labs Using Yosys and Sky130 PDK
 This section covers **hands-on labs using Yosys** for Verilog synthesis.
 Let’s synthesize the good_mux design using Yosys!